What is machine learning? Definition and training approaches

 To learn more about algorithms, click here.

-Machine learning systems are used in numerous sectors, here are a few examples:
+Machine learning systems are used in numerous sectors of our lives, like:

 Healthcare